XDagger/xdagj/README.md

 - [ ] Support smart contracts, implement EVM that supports Solidity, and be compatible with Ethereum smart contracts

-- [ ] Lower the threshold of mining pool users and gradually open the whitelist to achieve complete centralization
+- [ ] Lower the threshold of mining pool users and gradually open the whitelist to achieve complete decentralization

 #### Prosperity phase: DAG & DeFi